cmeeren/FSharp.JsonApi/README.md

 *  Added an `HttpContext.WriteJsonApiAsync` extension overload accepting a byte array
 *  Added new `jsonApiBytes` Giraffe `HttpHandler`
 *  Fixed `Uri.addQuery` and `Uri.setQuery` not behaving correctly for multiple identical query keys and for query keys that only differ by case
+*  Serializes `Uri`s to canonical format using `Uri.ToString()` instead of `Uri.OriginalString` which is normally used by Newtonsoft.Json.
+See [dotnet/corefx#41679](https://github.com/dotnet/corefx/issues/41679) and [JamesNK/Newtonsoft.Json/2190](https://github.com/JamesNK/Newtonsoft.Json/issues/2190).

 ### FSharp.JsonApi 1.4.1